-Reductions in density would lower Development Charge collections to pay for growth by 78 per cent (\$7 million)
+Reductions in density would lower Development Charge collections to pay for growth by \$7 million

 Table 2 compares the Regional Development Charges and annual property tax collections for both the existing permitted development and the current development proposal.
 The Amendments, if approved, would permit a lower development density.
-The proposed development concept would result in lower Development Charge collections, in the order of approximately 78 per cent, or \$7 million, as compared to those that would be collected under the existing development permissions.
-This does not include the fees and charges collected by school boards, the City of Markham and other authorities.
+The current development concept would result in lower Development Charge collections, in the order of approximately \$7 million, as compared to those that would be collected under the existing development permissions.